A Tour of Central America

 A bus (Artist and her husband have grabbed the front seat) through beautiful lush countryside, via the city of David (that sounds like a lift from the Bible), to Panama's southwest Chiriqui Province.
-This is a high volcanic region replete with coffee, bananas and sugarcane.
-Onto a little hotel near the town of Boquete, which turns out to be a naturalist’s heaven.
+This is a high volcanic region, replete with coffee, bananas and sugarcane.
+Onto a little hotel, near the town of Boquete, which turns out to be a naturalist’s heaven.
 There are gushing streams, bright birds, assorted butterflies, tiny red frogs and exotic flowers at every turn.
 It seems that this is also a realtor’s heaven.
 The area is rapidly becoming the retirement capital of the world.
-The climate is good, it’s cheap and beautiful and there are bill boards slapped all over the surrounding hills telling us so.
+The climate is good, it’s cheap and beautiful and there are billboards slapped all over the surrounding hills telling us so.

 Bocas Del Toro